surma/surma.dev/content/things/rust-to-webassembly.md

 Sized types (like structs, enums, etc) are turned into a simple pointer.
 As a result, each parameter or return value that is a sized type will come out as a `i32`.
 The exception are Arrays and Tuples, which are both sized types, but are converted depending on whether a type uses more than 32 bits.
 That means that the data of types like `(u8, u8)` or `[u16; 2]` will be bitpacked into a single `i32` and passed as an immediate value.
 Bigger types like `(u32, u32)` or `[u8; 10]` will be passed as a pointer in the form of an `i32`, pointing at the first element.
 Things get even more confusing if we look at function return values: If you return an array type bigger than 32 bits, the function will get _no_ return value and instead will get an additional function parameter of type `i32`, which the function will use a pointer to a place to store the result.
 If a function returns a tuple, it will always turn into a function parameter, regardless of the tuple's size.

-In contrast, unsized types (`?Sized`), like `str`, `[u8]` or `dyn MyTrait`, are turned into fat pointers.
-Fat pointers are not just an address, but also of some additional metadata.
-A parameter that is a fat pointer is effectively an `i32` that points to a tuple `(<pointer to start of data), <pointer to metadata>)`.
+Unsized types (`?Sized`), like `str`, `[u8]` or `dyn MyTrait`, are split into two values: One value is the pointer to the data, the other value is a pointer to a bit of metadata.
 In the case of a `str` or a slice, the metadata is the length of the data.
-In the case of a trait object, it’s the virtual table (or vtable), which is a list of function pointers to the individual trait function implementation.
+In the case of a trait object, it’s the virtual table (or vtable), which is a list of function pointers to the individual trait function implementations.
 If you want to know more details about what a VTable in Rust looks like, I can recommend [this article][vtable] by Thomas Bächler.
-Because fat pointers are bigger than 32 bit, they, too, are converted from a return value to a function parameter.
-That means that whenever a return value is turned into a parameter, it is now up to the caller to provide space where the function can store the fat pointer for the return value!
+Function parameters that are unsized types are turned into _two_ parameters, one for each pointer.

+If a function has an unsized type as a return value, the function gets an addition function parameter in the first position.
+It's the callers responsibility to pass in a pointer where the function can store a “fat pointer”.
+A fat pointer is a tuple of two pointers, combining the the pointers for data and metadata into one data structure.

+> **Note:** While not often used, Rust does have `u128` and `i128` as types.
+These are split into two `i64` values.

+As I said, this is not something you need to know to use Rust for WebAssembly.
+But if you want to know more, all of this _and more_ is defined in the [C ABI] for WebAssembly that LLVM utilized.

 ## Module size

 When deploying WebAssembly on the web, the size of the WebAssembly binary matters.
 Every byte needs to go over the network and through the browser’s WebAssembly compiler, so a smaller binary size means less time spent waiting for the user until the WebAssembly starts working.
 If we build our default project from above as a release build, we get a whopping 1.7MB of WebAssembly.
 That does not seem right for adding two numbers.

-A quick way to inspect the innards of a WebAssembly module is `wasm-objdump`.
+A quick way to inspect the innards of a WebAssembly module is `wasm-objdump`, provided by [wabt].
 By printing the headers of all sections using `-h` we get a nice summary:

 ```
 $ wasm-objdump -h target/wasm32-unknown-unknown/release/my_project.wasm